-Below is information gleaned from Dr. Dave David who has appeared on national TV and radio to give advice on various medical topics.
+Below is information gleaned from Dr. Dave David, who has appeared on national TV and radio to advise on various medical topics.
 Passionate about helping people everywhere, he also led volunteer medical teams to such devastated areas as Sri Lanka after the 2005 tsunami and then to Haiti after the horrendous earthquake in 2010.

 What Are the Reasons for Back Pain?

 A large chunk of the population suffers from back pain, with millions of dollars spent on it every year.
 Dr. David says that simply walking on two legs puts stress on the spine.
 Then there are sports injuries, carrying extra weight on your body, sitting for prolonged periods for work, and of course stress.
 Pregnancy can also cause back pain.